r-cz/r-cz-monorepo/SHADCN_MIGRATION.md

 - [x] DropdownMenu
 - [x] Avatar
 - [x] Separator
-- [ ] Tooltip
+- [x] Tabs
-- [ ] Sheet
+- [x] Accordion
-- [ ] Tabs
+- [x] Sheet
-- [ ] Accordion
+- [x] Tooltip

 ## Next Steps

 1. ✅ Update the WorkExperience and Education components to use shadcn/ui
-2. Update the tools app to use shadcn/ui components
+2. ✅ Update the tools app to use shadcn/ui components
-3. Add more shadcn/ui components to the library as needed
+3. Create a component showcase page
-4. Add comprehensive CSS variables and theming
+4. Add any remaining shadcn/ui components as needed
-5. Create a component showcase page
+5. Document the migration process and lessons learned

 ## Benefits Gained